braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/ios_14.md

 #### Location Targeting

 To continue to collect users' _last known location_ when _approximate location_ is granted, your app will need to upgrade to the latest Braze iOS SDK.
 Keep in mind that the location will be less precise, and based on our testing has been upwards of 12,000 meters (7+ miles).

+Apps which target iOS 14 that do not upgrade to the latest Braze SDK will no longer be able to use location tracking when _approximate location_ is granted.

 Users who have already granted location access will continue to provide _precise location_ after upgrading.